smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/README.md

 # Outline day 3
 Again here, quite a dense day, don't be discouraged if you don't go through the end

-**Every one should get to exercice 5 at 16:00 even if first exercices are not finished**
+**Every one should get to exercise 5 at 16:00 even if first exercises are not finished**

 ## 01-Notebook-to-package
 - Creation of a minimal package structure to get rid of the notebook